-4. Carry-on Capability (Bag Weight & Size)
+4. Carry-on Capability (Bag Weight and Size)

 Travel photographers always dread the check-in desk at the airport.
 That's because we know that if we catch an attendant on a bad day, they might force us to stow our heavy camera gear in check-in luggage.
-If you've ever watched baggage handlers working, you'll know why I'll rather refuse the flight than let this happen.
+If you've ever watched baggage handlers working, you'll know why I'd rather refuse the flight than let this happen.